D.A. Varnado and Son Store

 The D.A.
 Varnado and Son Store in Franklinton, Louisiana is an Italianate-style building constructed in c.1900.
-It was listed on the National Register of Historic Places in 2001.
+It was listed on the National Register of Historic Places in July 2001.

 It was deemed to be "locally significant in the area of architecture because it is a rare and well preserved historic commercial building with period shopfront and interior."